 Educators serving in early childhood programs expand foundational SEL and anti-bias education to develop and center T-SEL competencies for young children and adults.

-- Integrate T-SEL competencies in conjunction with the CA Social Emotional Development Preschool Learning Foundations, and CA Preschool Curriculum Framework.
+- Integrate T-SEL competencies in conjunction with the California Social Emotional Development Preschool Learning Foundations, and California Preschool Curriculum Framework.

 - Seek to continuously improve programs consistent with the California Early Childhood Educator Competencies (PDF) and integrate core CDE early learning best practices, inclusive of T-SEL competencies.